duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### Step 10: Shut everything off

 ## Troubleshooting {#demo-cslam-troubleshooting}

+### Rviz visualization makes no sense
+If the positions of your duckies and watchtower in Rviz make no sense, there is probably an issue among but not limited to the following:
+    - April tag recognition is off and gives out weird transforms
+    - Time delays between different input (watchtowers, duckies) will lead to disconnected graphs that will not be useful.
+The whole idea is that the graph build and interpolates measures based on their time stamps.
+If differents actors are not synchronized or if one has delay, it will lead to bad results
+    - Optimization might take to long because of discrepencies in the graph.
+Check the argument `verbose` in the optimisation in tranform_listener_ros.py

 ### April tags printed may be of wrong size
 Check that the printed April tags are of size 6.5cm as the printer might have done some scaling to the tags.